 The Sensing, Manipulation, and Real-Time Systems (SMARTS) lab focuses on components and integrated systems for computer-assisted surgery and robotics in extreme environments.
-This includes the integration of real-time imaging, such as video and ultrasound, to enable robotic assistance in more challenging environments, such as minimally invasive surgery and microsurgery, and teleoperation with time delay of several seconds for satellite servicing.
-Research in component technologies includes high-performance motor control, electromagnetic and inertial sensing, and sensor fusion.
-The lab also performs research in system architectures, applying component-based software engineering concepts to provide a uniform programming model for multi-threaded, multi-process, and multi-processor systems.
+This includes the integration of real-time sensing and imaging to enable robotic assistance in more challenging environments, such as minimally invasive surgery, microsurgery and space (e.g., teleoperation with time delay of several seconds for satellite servicing).
+The lab also performs research in augmented/mixed reality for human/machine collaboration, including the use of head-mounted displays (HMDs) and novel input devices.
+Research in component technologies includes high-performance motor control, sensing, and sensor fusion.
+The lab emphasizes system integration activities, including system architectures and component-based software engineering, and is responsible for the development and support of the open source da Vinci Research Kit (dVRK).

 Closely affiliated labs include:

 Dept. of Computer Science.

 B08 Hackerman Hall (Robotorium in the Laboratory for Computational Sensing and Robotics)

 136 and 137A Hackerman Hall (Grad student offices)